If you’re creating quality content that doesn’t quite hit the mark in search engine results, we should discuss keywords and keyword intent in SEO.

 No two Google searches ever look the same.

-And it’s not just the intent that matters but also the way a search is made and the traffic it attracts.
+And it’s not just the intent that matters, but also the way a search is made and the traffic it attracts.
 For example, most educational websites and popular brands attract organic traffic – the people who are only interested in finding content and seek it willingly.

 So, how do you change your strategy for every form?